Skip to content

 • Jennifer Read-Dominguez

-Jennifer Read-Dominguez is founder of The Women's Journal and a digital editorial director with over ten years experience in the media and publishing industry.
+Jennifer Read-Dominguez is editor of The Women's Journal with over ten years experience in the media and publishing industry.
 Jennifer has led the digital transformation strategies for many market-leading lifestyle magazines putting SEO and e-commerce at the forefront.
 She is also founder of Jeneration Public Relations - a UK digital-first public relations and communications consultancy that provides strategic coverage for clients.

 You Might Also Like: